celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 In the domain specifiers, two fields MUST be provided: `name` and `version`.
 Together, these select which set of rules the service will apply to the request.
 Rule sets are included in the ODIS implementation, and new rule sets may be added over time.
-Updating a rule set in a way that would change the rules applied to existing domains MUST be accompanied by an increase in the `version` number.
+Updating a rule set in a way that would change the rules applied to existing domains SHOULD be accompanied by an increase in the `version` number.
 Domain names SHOULD be human-readable.
 Version numbers SHOULD be whole integers.

 With a given `name` and `version`, a number of additional fields MAY be specified to act as